Last Updated: March 26, 2026

 Spawning Conditions

-A slight temperature increase combined with a large water change can sometimes trigger spawning, simulating seasonal rainfall in their native habitat.
+A slight temperature increase combined with a large water change will trigger spawning, simulating seasonal rainfall in their native habitat.
 Males will perform a courtship “dance” around the female, and if she’s receptive, she’ll follow him to a spawning site.
 The pair deposits eggs in hidden areas among the rocks, typically in crevices or under flat stones where the current provides good water flow over the eggs.

 Fry Care